Get a Free Estimate Today!

 Choosing A Duct Cleaner

-The National Air Duct Cleaners Association (NADCA), a non-profit organization, has published a guideline for consumers to follow When choosing an air duct cleaning company.
+The NADCA, a non-profit group, made a guide for people to use when picking an air duct cleaning company.
 NADCA offers these suggestions for selecting an air duct cleaner

 - Make sure the cleaning contractor uses “source removal” cleaning methods designed to extract the debris within your air conditioning system.
 The routine application of encapsulants to seal debris within ductwork is not recommended.

 - Get references from past jobs.
-Ask the duct cleaners customers if they were happy with the services performed, if they felt they benefited from the cleaning, and if they experienced any problems with their air conditioning system after the job.
+Ask customers about their satisfaction with the duct cleaning service.
+Inquire if they found it helpful and if they experienced any issues with their AC system afterwards.

 - Make sure that any chemicals used in the cleaning process are EPA registered for the intended application.
 You may also request a Material Safety Data Sheet (MSDS).